-The ERG Committee remains concerned about the membership of committees being dominated by voting ex-officio members.
+In its consideration, the committee examined the quorum of the committee and a long-standing concern of the committee regarding the ability for votes to pass with only ex-officio members voting in favor.
 While there are as yet no committees which can reach a quorum with only ex-officio members, there are some where a quorum could be reached in which ex-officio members represent a simple majority, and could therefore pass motions and approve reports without the consent of any duly elected Senators or volunteers chosen by the Committee on Committees.
-There is no clear statement of policy prohibiting such an outcome in the Plan or Bylaws, and the ERG Committee believes this is an area in which a definitive policy statement is warranted for the future, and that this is an issue that should be considered whenever the Senate is considering changes in committee membership.
+There is no clear statement of policy prohibiting such an outcome in the Plan or Bylaws.
+The ERG Committee has stated in the past that this is an area in which a definitive policy statement is warranted for the future, and that this is an issue that should be considered whenever the Senate is considering changes in committee membership.

-After much discussion, the ERG Committee approved amending Article 6 section 4 of the Bylaws of the University Senate as follows:
+After discussion, the ERG Committee voted to amend Article 6 section 1 subsection a of the Bylaws of the University Senate as follows:

-6.4.a Membership: The committee shall consist of an appointed presiding officer; twelve (12) faculty members; two (2) staff members; two (2) undergraduate students and one (1) graduate student; the President or a representative of the Student Government Association; the President of the Graduate Student Government or the President's graduate student designee; and the following persons or a representative of each: the Senior Vice President and Provost, the Director of the Honors College, the Associate Provost for Academic Affairs and Dean for Undergraduate Studies, and the Associate Provost for Academic Affairs and Dean of the Graduate School, and the Vice President of Information Technology and CIO.
-The presiding officers of the Program, Curricula, and Courses (PCC) and the General Education Committees shall be nonvoting, ex officio members.
+6.1.a Membership: The committee shall consist of an appointed presiding officer; ten (10) faculty members; three (3) undergraduate and two (2) graduate students; and the following persons or a representative of each: the Senior Vice President and Provost, the Director of Undergraduate Admissions, the University Registrar, the Associate Provost for Academic Affairs and Dean for Undergraduate School.

-The committee voted unanimously in favor of amending the Bylaws as such and including a voting exofficio member from IT in the membership of the Educational Affairs Committee.
+The committee voted unanimously in favor of amending the Bylaws as such and including a voting exofficio member from the Registrar's Office in the membership of the APAS Committee.